KRSNA-BLR/ecommerce-starter-kit/README.md

 ## **About the Project**

 The **E-Commerce Starter Kit** provides developers with a ready-to-use structure for building e-commerce applications.
-Whether you're starting a new project or looking for inspiration, this kit is designed to save time and effort.
+Whether you are starting a new project or looking for inspiration, this kit is designed to save time and effort.

 This project includes:
 - A basic backend built with Node.js.